bigandy/big-andy.co.uk/content/plugins/backwpup/readme.txt

-=== BackWPup ===
+=== BackWPup Free - WordPress Backup Plugin ===
 Contributors: inpsyde, danielhuesken, Bueltge, nullbyte
+Tags: Amazon, Amazon S3, back up, backup, chinese, cloud, cloud files, database, db backup, dropbox, dump, file, french, ftp, ftps, german, migrate, multisite, russian, schedule, sftp, storage, S3, time, upload, xml
-Tags: backup, dump, database, file, ftp, xml, time, upload, multisite, cloud, dropbox, storage, S3 Requires at least: 3.2
+Requires at least: 3.2
 Tested up to: 3.5.1
-Stable tag: 3.0.11
+Stable tag: 3.0.13
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Flexible, scheduled WordPress backups to any location
+Schedule complete automatic backups of your WordPress installation.
+Decide which content will be stored (Dropbox, S3…).
+This is the free version

 == Description ==

-The backup files can be used to save your whole installation including `/wp-content/` and push them to an external Backup Service, if you don’t want to save the backups on the same server.
-With the single backup .zip file you are able to restore an installation.
+The **backup plugin** **[BackWPup Free](http://marketpress.com/product/backwpup-pro/)** can be used to save your complete installation including /wp-content/ and push them to an external Backup Service, like **Dropbox**, **S3**, **FTP** and many more, see list below.
+With a single backup .zip file you are able to easily restore an installation.
+Please understand: this free version will not be supported as good as the [BackWPup Pro version](http://marketpress.com/product/backwpup-pro/).

+BackWPup Free is the number 1 backup-plugin for WordPress with nearly 1.000.000 downloads and in the top 20 of all WordPress Plugins (checked on rankwp.com)

 * Database Backup  *(needs mysqli)*
 * WordPress XML Export